macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 ## Specific transitions...

-For each of these we noted good stuff, challenges/surprises and tips.
-All of these are of course specific to the person and field in question, and may not apply universally.
+For each of these transitions we noted good stuff, challenges/surprises and tips.
+All of these suggestions are of course specific to the person and field in question, and may not apply universally.
 Note that transitions can occur in both directions, and not everyone will have (or will want) the same path (i.e. Masters -> PhD -> Postdoc -> Faculty).

 ## Academia to non-academia